 - Individual retirement accounts (IRA), including traditional and Roth IRAs

-Whether you use one or multiple account types will depend on your work status, what type of plan your workplace offers and your income level.
-So which accounts, and in what combinations, should you choose?
+Whether you use one or multiple account types will depend on your work status, what type of plan your workplace offers, your income, and how much you're willing and able to save.
+So, which accounts, and in what combinations, should you choose?

-If you have access to a 401(k) or other employer plan and your employer offers a matching contribution, that’s the best place to start.
-(While 401(k) plans are for private sector workplaces, 403(b) and 457 plans are comparable and may be offered to employees of educational organizations, non-profits and state and local governments.
-Some rules differ from 401(k) plans, but key points discussed in this article apply to all three.)
+If you have access to a 401(k) or other employer plan and your employer offers a matching contribution, that's the best place to start.
+With a traditional 401(k), you make contributions with pre-tax dollars, so you get a tax break up front, helping to lower your current income tax bill.
+Your money—both contributions and earnings—grows tax-deferred until you withdraw it.
+At that time, withdrawals are taxed at your current tax rate.
+There may be state taxes as well.
+(401(k) plans are mostly found in private sector workplaces, while 403(b) plans are usually offered to employees of educational organizations and non-profits.
+Some rules differ from 401(k) plans, but key points discussed in this article apply to both.)

 After you fund your 401(k) enough to get the full company match, you can still set aside more money in a tax-advantaged way—including additional contributions into your 401(k) or contributions to a traditional or Roth IRA—up to annual limits (see table below).
 For most people, if you have a 401(k) through your employer, it's a good idea to continue to contribute as much as you can afford, or what you calculate you need to reach your retirement savings goals, up to the annual limits.

 2021 contribution limits for selected tax-deferred accounts